 Currently, Turkey hosts the world's largest community of Syrians displaced by the ongoing conflict in their country.
-According to data provided by the DG for Migration Management (DGMM), as of March 2016 Turkey's Syrian refugee population was more than 2.7 million.
-While 10% of this population (265,086) reside in camps funded and managed by the Turkish state and nongovernmental actors, a majority (2,150,408) took shelter in towns and cities mostly in the south-eastern provinces.
+According to data provided by the DG for Migration Management (DGMM), as of 13 April 2017 Turkey's Syrian refugee population was 2.978.9952.
+While less than 10% of this population reside in camps funded and managed by the Turkish state and nongovernmental actors, a majority of 91.4% took shelter in towns and cities mostly in the south-eastern provinces.

-Most of the 2.7 million refugees live in the south (Adana, Hatay, Osmaniye, and Gaziantep) and southeast (Adiyaman, Kahramanmaras, Kilis, Mardin, Sanliurfa, Malatya) of Turkey.
+Most of the refugees live in the south (Adana, Hatay, Osmaniye, and Gaziantep) and southeast (Adiyaman, Kahramanmaras, Kilis, Mardin, Sanliurfa, Malatya) of Turkey.
 However, other major cities such as Istanbul, Konya and Mersin also witnessed an increase in the number of Syrians.

 According to the Government's needs assessment (March 2016), the number of Syrians is over 100,000 in Adana, Kilis, Mardin, and Mersin provinces, and over 300,000 in Şanlıurfa, İstanbul, Gaziantep, Hatay.
-The proportion of Syrian population living in the mentioned provinces compared to the Turkish population is nearly 20% in Hatay, Gaziantep, and Şanlıurfa provinces.
-Kilis has an exceptional situation because it is hosting more refugees than its original population.
-Turkey allocated additional investment sources for municipal infrastructures in all provinces affected by the migration flow, with a special focus on the above provinces.
+The proportion of Syrian population living in the mentioned provinces compared to the Turkish population is nearly 20% in Hatay, Gaziantep, and

-1 Since Turkey has not ratified 1967 Protocol of the Geneva Convention of 1954, the Syrian Refugees referred to in this document shall be understood as "Syrian people under temporary protection according to Turkish legislation".
+Since Turkey has not ratified 1967 Protocol of the Geneva Convention of 1954, the Syrian Refugees referred to in this document shall be understood as "Syrian people under temporary protection according to Turkish legislation".